dwyl/flutter-stopwatch-tutorial/README.md

 don't be afraid to star the repo so we know we're doing something right.

-your feedback is always welcome!
+Your feedback is always welcome!
 If you think there's an error
 or if something's not working, do [open an issue](https://github.com/dwyl/flutter-stopwatch-tutorial/issues)